team-mayes/atesa/docs/getting_started.rst

   	irest=1,	! restart simulation from preceding "init" step temp0=300.0,	! or whatever temperature
-  	ntwx=1,		! or whatever trajectory write frequency, but smaller is better
+  	ntwx=1,		! or whatever trajectory write frequency, but smaller is better ntwv=-1,	! include velocities in trajectory files (required if the option "include_qdot" is True (which is default)

 ``committor_analysis``